andijakl/nrgkick-homeassistant/CONTRIBUTING.md

 1. **If version provided**: Prompts to update `manifest.json` to the new version
 2. **If no version**: Uses existing version from `manifest.json`
+3. Optionally updates pre-commit hooks to latest versions (recommended)
-3. Optionally runs `validate.sh` first (recommended)
+4. Optionally runs `validate.sh` first (recommended)
-4. Creates ZIP package in `releases/` directory
+5. Creates ZIP package in `releases/` directory
-5. Shows next steps for GitHub release
+6. Shows next steps for GitHub release

 **When to use**: